dotnet/docs/docs/visual-basic/developing-apps/programming/computer-resources/how-to-start-an-application-and-send-it-keystrokes.md

 [!code-vb[VbVbalrMyComputer#25](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrMyComputer/VB/Class2.vb#25)]

-## Robust Programming
+## Robust programming

-A <xref:System.ArgumentException> exception is raised if an application with the requested process identifier cannot be found.
+An <xref:System.ArgumentException> exception is raised if an application with the requested process identifier cannot be found.

 ## .NET Framework Security